Outlier detection in network revenue management: Introduction and State of the Art

+We shall study booking patterns that result when customers book not just a single resource (leg) but network products that require multiple resources (itineraries).
+Such booking patterns may be reported on the leg or the itinerary level -- in this paper we assume that they are reported per leg and departure.
+This applies in the case of Deutsche Bahn, which serves as a motivation and empirical demonstration for the work presented here.

-Network bookings challenge outlier detection in two ways: On the one hand, demand outliers on the itinerary level affect multiple legs included in the itinerary.
-On the other hand, such outliers may not be recognisable given noise from other itineraries when considering the leg's bookings in isolation.
-The impact of outliers in the network revenue management setting, and how to identify them, is an open problem.
-This paper focuses on identifying short-term systematic changes in demand in multi-leg bookings.
-We argue that jointly considering highly correlated legs significantly improves the performance of any outlier detection mechanism in networks.
+Network effects challenge outlier detection in two ways: On the one hand, demand outliers on the itinerary level affect bookings on all legs included in the itinerary.
+On the other hand, such outliers may not be recognisable when only considering leg bookings independently, given the noise from other itineraries overlapping those legs.
+As a result, directly extracting outliers from booking data collected in an entire, realistically sized network is likely an intractable problem.
+To circumvent this problem, in this paper, we aggregate and analyse booking patterns from \emph{legs} instead of \emph{itineraries}, as this allows for computationally and statistically tractable network-wide outlier detection.
+In Section~\ref{sec:conclusion}, we further discuss the choice of leg-level vs itinerary-level-based analysis and point out how our procedures could be adapted to itinerary-level outlier detection.

-Furthermore, practical network RM often relies on manual forecast adjustments \citep{Currie2010, schutze2020revenue}.
-However, previous research \citep{lawrence2006, DeBaets2020} has shown that the resulting judgemental forecasts can be biased and even superfluous.
-To avoid such collateral damages, we contribute a tool to help determine when outlying demand should be analysed. \citet{Perera2019} note that such forecasting support tools can improve user judgement by reducing complexity for the analyst.
-Analysts' time is limited and they are unlikely to have the time to investigate every departure which is flagged as an outlier.
-In fact, Deutsche Bahn experts estimate that they can reasonably adjust less than 1\% of forecasts.
-This motivates us to aggregate outlier analysis across multiple legs and to focus analysts' attention by constructing a ranked alert list.
-We consider an outlier as more critical if it indicates a larger demand shift and if it is identified across multiple legs.

-Here, the term \textit{departure} indicates a journey that leaves the origin station at a unique time and date.
-We term a unit sold as a \textit{booking}, and the accumulation of bookings across the booking horizon as a \textit{booking pattern}.
-Booking patterns may be reported per resource (e.g. per leg), or per product (e.g. per itinerary).
-We suggest to aggregate and analyse booking patterns from multiple \emph{legs} as opposed to \emph{itineraries} based on two considerations.
-First, when there are many possible itineraries in a large network, each individual itinerary only receives a small number of bookings on average, challenging any data analysis.
-Secondly, when offering a large number of potential itineraries, providers rarely store all booking patterns on an itinerary level.
-When applying capacity-based RM, booking patterns are stored on the leg level to ensure the availability of capacity on each leg of a requested itinerary.

-In the examples given in this paper, we focus on analysing booking patterns from railway networks.
-Nevertheless, the proposed approach is applicable to any area of transport planning where customers can book products based on connecting multiple resources.
+Our network outlier detection procedure: (i) clusters legs with similar booking patterns and (ii) detects joint outliers within each cluster to compile ranked alert lists of outlying departures and affected legs.
+Our methodology significantly improves outlier detection performance in a network setting versus alternative methods.